JackNarvaez/The-N-Body-Problem/README.md

-# MPI-N-Body-Problem
+# The N-Body Problem

-Authors: Ochoa J. and Narváez J.
+Authors: Narvaez J. and Ochoa J.

-Simulation of a system of N bodies interacting with each other gravitationally.
-This code uses the parallel programming library: Message Passing Interface (`MPI`), it focuses on the implementation of `ring code`.
+Simulation of a galaxy formed by N bodies interacting with each other gravitationally.
+The simulation is parallelized using the Message Passing Interface ('MPI'), with a specific emphasis on the 'ring method' implementation.

-The evolution step is performed using `Euler's method`, a first-order algorithm.
-By default, the code runs with the maximum number of cores.